dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 additional list of QTYPE values that the client wishes to receive in addition to the single QTYPE appearing in the question section.

+The specification described herein is applicable both for queries from a stub resolver to recursive servers, and from recursive resolvers to authoritative servers.

 # Terminology used in this document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",